alexshwe1/recipe-api/README.md

 # Recipe Web Application API
-This repo contains deployment infrastructure for a MongoDB application running in a MongoDB Atlas cluster.
+This repo contains code for a REST API making use of MongoDB Atlas endpoints and functions.
+The functions connect to a MongoDB serverless database instance running on AWS.